-Whenever overseeing the use of technology (devices, the internet, new technology such as augmented reality, etc) in school or setting as homework tasks, all staff should encourage sensible use, monitor what pupils are doing and consider potential dangers and the age appropriateness of websites (ask your DSL what appropriate filtering and monitoring policies are in place).
+Whenever overseeing the use of technology (devices, the internet, remote learning, new technology such as augmented reality, etc) in school or setting as homework tasks, all staff should encourage sensible use, monitor what pupils are doing and consider potential dangers and the age appropriateness of websites (ask your DSL what appropriate filtering and monitoring policies are in place).

-Equally, all staff should carefully supervise and guide pupils when engaged in learning activities involving online technology (including, extra-curricular and extended school activities if relevant), supporting them with search skills, critical thinking (e.g. fake news), age appropriate materials and signposting, and legal issues such as copyright and data law.
+Equally, all staff should carefully supervise and guide pupils when engaged in learning activities involving online technology (including, remote learning, extra-curricular and extended school activities if relevant), supporting them with search skills, critical thinking (e.g. fake news), age appropriate materials and signposting, and legal issues such as copyright and data law.

 At Westward School, we recognise that online safety and broader digital resilience must be thread throughout the curriculum.

 Annual reviews of curriculum plans / schemes of work (including for SEND pupils) are used as an opportunity to focus on the key areas of Self-image and Identity, Online relationships, Online reputation, Online bullying, Managing online information, Health, wellbeing and lifestyle, Privacy and security, and Copyright and ownership.

 We follow the 'Education for a Connected World' framework which helps to equip children and young people for digital life.
 The 8 themes are also integrated into our termly assembly plans.